On the first test of the Weak Equivalence Principle in low Earth orbit: Outliers, gaps and artificial data

 The experiment was plagued by anomalous short-duration ($<5\rm s$) acceleration spikes originating in the spacecraft and occurring simultaneously in the four test masses.

-Since 2001 five space missions carrying ONERA’s ultra-sensitive accelerometers have been launched --CHAMP, GRACE, GOCE, GRACE Follow-On (GFO) and \textit{MICROSCOPE}-- with a total of seven satellites, and all but one have experienced such spikes (named “clanks” in CHAMP and GOCE, “twangs” in GRACE, “glitches” in MICROSCOPE).
-At the time of the design of GOCE, reports of such effects in CHAMP caused alarm, and countermeasures were adopted at design and test level, which were successful, and no spikes were seen.
-The succeeding missions discovered the problem anew.
+Since 2001 five space missions carrying ONERA’s accelerometers have been launched with a total of seven satellites, and all but GOCE have experienced such spikes.
+There is wide consensus that the spikes are triggered by energy inputs from the Earth and the Sun causing micro-vibration, e.g. release of stress energy in the spacecraft multi-layer insulation (MLI).
+At the time of the design of GOCE, reports of such effects caused alarm, and countermeasures were adopted at design and test level based on a stiffer insulation, which were successful, and no spikes were seen.

-Although as far as we know a comprehensive analysis across all the missions has not been carried out, there seems to be a consensus that the spikes are triggered by energy input from the Earth causing micro-vibration, e.g. release of stress energy in the spacecraft materials such as the multi-layer insulation (MLI)\,\cite{GRACEglitchesTwangs1,GRACEglitchesTwangs2}.
-Alternative hypotheses point to small electric discharges in the spacecraft surfaces, or changes in the solar array currents.
-The GOCE countermeasures program was based on the mechanical hypothesis, and in GFO a stiffer design of the nadir insulating foil has been adopted, thus, too, assuming a mechanical origin of the spikes.

-Most important for the MICROSCOPE test of the WEP, the spacecraft is spinning, hence the occurrence of glitches is not random but it correlates with the synodic frequency of the spacecraft relative to the Earth (i.e. the frequency of WEP violation), and its harmonics.
+The MLI is subjected to temperature variation cycles during the motion of the spacecraft relative to the Earth and the Sun, which act as sources of heat in contrast to cold deep space.
+If MLI is not rigidly attached, stress energy accumulates on some spots at the synodic frequencies relative to the sources of energy inputs.
+The release events of the accumulated energy are erratic, as they depend on unpredictable factors, but they tend to occur at the synodic frequencies and their harmonics.

+In \textit{Microscope} the transfer function of the two test cylinders in the sensor unit are not the same; in addition, the force is non gravitational and the masses are different.
+As a result, spikes are observed in the acceleration differences of each SU.

+\textit{Microscope's }synodic frequency relative to the Sun is well approximated by the spin frequency relative to the fixed stars, the difference being the annual orbital frequency of the Earth around the Sun of $2\times10^{-7}\,\rm rad/s$.
+The synodic frequency relative to the Earth is the orbital plus the spin frequency, i.e. the frequency of the signal ($\nu_{_{EP}}=3.11133\,\rm mHz$ in V3 mode).

+Table\,\ref{table:SpikeFrequencies} lists the frequencies at which the effects of glitches are likely to occur, and we may expect to see an effect also at the difference between these two frequencies, i.e. the orbital frequency.

+An FFT analysis of large glitches (with $\rm SNR>3$) for a typical measurement session is reported in Fig.\,7 of \,\cite{MicroscopeGlitchesCQG2022-008}.
+It shows that the large glitches occur at all the frequencies listed in Table\,\ref{table:SpikeFrequencies} at the level of $10^{-11}\,\rm ms^{-2}$ and above, reaching about $7\times10^{-11}\,\rm ms^{-2}$ at the spin frequency, i.e. the synodic frequency relative to the Sun.
+Higher harmonics appear too, but they are less relevant to the experiment.
+In the logarithmic scale of the Figure each line appears as a double line because the two synodic frequencies are close to each other (see Table\,\ref{table:SpikeFrequencies}), except the line at the orbital frequency which is the difference of the two.
+However, in the inset of the same Figure showing a zoom in the region of the spin frequency, the scale is linear and the two synodic frequencies clearly appear as distinct lines.